vuejs/v2.vuejs.org/source/guide/custom-directive.md

 order: 14
 ---

-## The Basics
+## Basics

-Vue.js allows you to register custom directives, essentially enabling you to teach Vue new tricks on how to map data changes to DOM behavior.
+In addition to the default set of directives shipped in core, Vue.js also allows you to register custom directives.
+Custom directives provide a mechanism for mapping data changes to arbitrary DOM behavior.

 You can register a global custom directive with the `Vue.directive(id, definition)` method, passing in a **directive id** followed by a **definition object**.
+You can also register a local custom directive by including it in a component's `directives` option.

+### Hook Functions

 A definition object can provide several hook functions (all optional):

 - **bind**: called only once, when the directive is first bound to the element.

 - **update**: called for the first time immediately after `bind` with the initial value, then again whenever the binding value changes.
 The new value and the previous value are provided as the argument.

 - **unbind**: called only once, when the directive is unbound from the element.

 **Example**